-- 74. Whilst Options 6 and 4a include significant expenditure on IT migration, including the upgrading of HEFCW's legacy systems to enable cloud functionality, no expenditure has been included within the 'Business as Usual' Option. - 75.
+- 85. Whilst Options 6 and 4a include significant expenditure on IT migration, including the upgrading of HEFCW's legacy systems to enable cloud functionality, no expenditure has been included within the 'Business as Usual' Option. - 86.
 Although not as immediate, there is a requirement to update HEFCW's systems to the latest acceptable industry standards which would involve significant expenditure.
-Given their bespoke and specialised nature costs are extremely difficult to predict and may prove insufficient. £500,000 has been included re IT Enhancement programme for HEFCW.
-This has been costed for 2023/24 to 2024/25. - 76.
-Staff costs are based upon HEFCW's standard staffing compliment of 53, each at the top of their banding scale. - 77.
-All other HEFCW costs are as per their budget forecasts for 2019-20, this is the latest information available from the KPMG report. - 78.
-Welsh Government Staff costs are in respect of the policy area teams, as per note 22 above. - 79.
-It is assumed that all staff are full time for the purpose of the costings. - 80.
-Staff working on the discovery phase of the programme have not been included as they are needed for all three options. - 81.
-Non-pay costs for Welsh Government staff comprise of staff T&S at 1.00% of salary costs.
+Given their bespoke and specialised nature costs are extremely difficult to predict and may prove insufficient. £250,000 per year has been included for an IT Enhancement programme for HEFCW. - 87.
+Staff costings are based on full time equivalent for the purpose of the costings. - 88.
+All HEFCW costs are based on the latest information available. - 89.
+Welsh Government Staff costs are in respect of the policy area teams, as per paragraph 30 above.

+90. Non-pay costs for Welsh Government staff comprise of staff T&S at 1.00% of salary costs.